2018 Kemerovo fire: Fire

-Survivors reported that the fire started on the fourth floor play area, with the heat of the flames rising to 700 C, a heat so high it caused the bouncy castles to burst into flame.
+Survivors reported that the fire started on the fourth floor play area, with the heat of the flames rising to 700 C, a heat so high that it set the bouncy castles ablaze.
 Many of the victims were in the mall's three cinemas, where two of the cinema roofs collapsed from the fourth floor into the third.

 Several of the victims in the cinemas were children watching Sherlock Gnomes to start off the first day of a week-long school break.
 A survivor from the cinema claimed that those in the cinema heard no alarm, and had to break through one door and jump to safety.
 Once on the ground, survivors could only see dense black pungent smoke that had filled the children's playground and the other cinema hall.
 The fire alarm system at Kemerovo shopping mall had been switched off by a security guard.

 Many children who were trapped in the fire called loved ones and friends to exchange last conversations and information.
 One deceased child's aunt recounted their conversation during the fire in which the victim stated; "everything burns and the doors are locked in the cinema."

 A spokesperson for the Investigative Committee of Russia also stated that the fire exits in the building were blocked.
 Tajik shopkeepers saved around 50 people through an alternate exit.
 Staff and guards of the center were criticized by survivors for not arranging an organized evacuation effort, while some were praised for their efforts.
 A father of three deceased victims was critical of rescuers, claiming he led rescuers up the stairs, but they turned away after being ordered to go elsewhere and refused to give him a respiratory mask, citing regulations.
 In an interview he angrily stated "My daughters were left to burn because of their bloody rules."